Nursing 406 - Adult Health Care » Spring 2020 » Chapter 31 Quiz

 An older adult client has newly diagnosed stage 2 hypertension.
 The health care provider has prescribed Chlorothiazide and Benazepril.
 What will the nurse monitor this client for?

-B. Postural hypotension and resulting injury
+A. Postural hypertension and resulting injury

-D. Postural hypertension and resulting injury
+D. Postural hypotension and resulting injury

 Question #46